vlbondarenko/mylife.org/README.md

             // ... other code
      }
      ```
-- if you want to use the database in memory, **then you don't need to perform any more actions, the project is ready to run.** In the case of real databases - go to the next point
+- if you want to use the database in memory, **then you don't need to perform any more actions, go straight to point number 7.** In the case of real databases - go to the next point

 - if necessary, change the connection strings.
 The connection strings for SQL Server are already set by default, but you can change them in the `appsettings.Infrastructure.json` (string `ConnectionStrings.IdentityDefaultDatabase`) and `appsettings.Persistence.json` (string `ConnectionStrings.ApplicationDefaultDatabase`) files if necessary in the root folder of the WebAPI project.